spanners/dissertation/dissertation/sections/introduction.markdown

 Determining the cognitive load induced during programming, and by extension, determining the competency of a programmer, is not an easy endeavour --

+The main idea of this dissertation is...

+1. Here is a problem
+2. It's an interesting problem
+3. It's an unsolved problem
+4. **Here is my idea**
+5. My idea works (details, data)
+6. Here's how my idea compares to other people's approaches

 <!--

 I am interested in the effect of Functional Reactive Programming [FRP]